-- a.
+- 1. The following information must be provided: - a.
 A summary (listing) of the candidate's scholarly activities. - b.
 Clear indication of the impact and category (basic research, applied research or instructional development) of each scholarly activity undertaken. - c.
-A reflective statement as to how the candidate's scholarly activity meets the university, college, and department's expectations and mission. - d.
+A reflective statement as to how the candidate's scholarly activity meets the university's, college's and department's expectations and mission. - d.
 The statement should indicate how each scholarly activity relates to the candidate's teaching field(s) and research stream(s). - e.
-The relationship of the scholarly activity to the candidate's research stream(s), both in the past as well as into the future.

-- f.
-In case of co-authored research, a statement explaining the rationale that was used to determine the sequence in which co-authors' names are listed - 2.
+The relationship of the scholarly activity to the candidate's research stream(s), both in the past as well as into the future. - f.
+In case of co-authored research, a statement explaining the rationale that was used to determine the sequence in which co-authors' names are listed, and the academic contribution the candidate made to the paper. - 2.
 Copies of selected refereed journal articles, presentation proceedings, books, chapters in books, and other scholarly materials published during the five-year period prior to application for promotion. - 3.
-Copies of program meeting agendas for presentations, colloquia, etc. - 4.
+Copies of program meeting agendas for presentations, colloquia, etc. - i.
 For Tenure and Promotion to Full Professor: Documentation of external review from an external reviewer approved through the contractually negotiated process.
-Typically, a full professor with similar education degree who is currently employed at a peer or aspirant institution and is actively engaged in research in the candidate's teaching area is used as the external reviewer although other "experts" might be approved through the approval process.
+Typically, a full professor who is currently employed at another institution and is actively engaged in research in the candidate's teaching area is used as the external reviewer although other "experts" might be approved through the approval process.

-- 1. Documentation to support the quality and impact of the mode of dissemination, such as - a.
-Evidence of the number of times that the candidate's articles have been cited in journal articles or other publications including conference papers. - b.
+- Documentation to support the quality and impact of the mode of dissemination, such as: - a.
+Evidence of the number of times that the candidate's articles have been cited in journal articles or other publications including conference papers.

+- b.
 Ranking or classification of the mode of dissemination used by the candidate's department - 2.
-Evidence of other scholarly or creative activities that might be used to support the candidate's application, such as - a.
+Evidence of other scholarly or creative activities that might be used to support the candidate's application, such as: - a.
 Works still under review, works that have been rejected for publication or presentation, works in process.
 Such evidence needs explanation as to their importance to the candidate's application, research stream(s), scholarly or creative efforts - 3.
 Any other relevant material the candidate wishes to provide the committee.